ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## Important (FOR BETA) - Comment from TheM1ddleM1n

-You can put out code (if it needs to be tested) without harming the main branches.
-However, if you do decide to put anything in BETA i will thoroughly test the module/idea and i will give you feedback based on- where to improve or if it is good to pull it into `vav4inject.js`!
+You can put out code (if it needs to be tested) without harming the main branch.
+However, if you do decide to put anything in BETA I will thoroughly test the idea and I will then give you feedback based on:- Where to improve or if it is good to pull it into `vav4inject.js`!